Red Dragon Inn Review

 RDI’s big sin is that the game can last a while after early eliminations.
 In a game that boasts of being able to hold a large number of players (depending on how many of its numerous expansions you own), you could find yourself the first eliminated after 15 minutes in a 60-90 minute 12-player game.
 This might seem like an outlier, and it surely is, but I’d also defy someone to tell me that this couldn’t happen.
 I know for a fact that it can, because I’ve witnessed it.
-I consider that possibility alone to be damning, given the preponderance of gaming options we have in 2020.
+I consider that possibility alone to be damning, given the preponderance of gaming options we have available to us.

-This will be somewhat mitigated at the base game’s 2-4 players, but the game and its myriad expansions have definitely cultivated the belief that more is merrier, when that is probably not the case.
+This will be mitigated at the base game’s 2-4 players, granted, but the game and its myriad expansions have definitely cultivated the belief that more is merrier, when that is probably not the case.
 But even at 4P, the possibility still exists for, say, a quick gambling elimination followed by a protracted war to maintain sobriety.
 Every game I’ve played has ended with the eliminated players glancing over from whatever task they bounced to (another game, cell phone, etc.) and asking “so who won?”
 This isn’t a formula for maintaining engagement.

 I’ve seen reviews that acknowledge this as a definite negative, but give the game a pass due to its other merits.
 I will give it no such concession.
 Maybe in 2007 this was excusable, but it’s not now.
 RDI can be fun, but you know what else can be fun?
 Several thousand other games that don’t have this flaw.